lightning-digital-entertainment/l402ify-middleware/readme.md

 -----

   <p>
-    A L402 middleware to protect your express routes.
+    An express middleware to add L402 pay gates to your routes, using only a Lightning Address.
     <br/>
     <!-- <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a> -->
     <!-- · -->